boyhhy88/machine-learning/README.md

 # Machine Learning Projects

-This repository contains a few deep learning projects.
+This repository contains a few machine learning projects.
 Each project is written in IPython notebook, and PDF version is also provided.

 ## 1. Customer Churn Prediction
 |#|Title|Description|IPython Notebook|PDF|